bluetoother/ble-shepherd/README.md

         }
     }
     ```

 <br />

 - **LOCAL_SERV_ERR**
     An error occurs while processing an incoming peripheral ATT event.
-This event only support CC254X SoC.
+This event is CC254X only.

     - `msg.type` (*String*): `'LOCAL_SERV_ERR'`
-    - `msg.data` (*Object*): This object has fileds of `evtData` and `err`. `evtData` is a request message emit from remote peripheral, `err` is an error object describing the reason of why the request could not be processed.
+    - `msg.data` (*Object*): This object has fileds of `evtData` and `err`. `evtData` is the request message emitted from a remote peripheral, `err` is an error object describing the reason why the request cannot be processed.
     ```js
     {
         type: 'LOCAL_SERV_ERR',